Neighbors Helping Neighbors since 1984.

 Wednesdays 9:00am - 12:00pm

-If you live within our service area, please come in during operating hours!
-We will register you as a client for monthly food allotments based on your family size or direct you to a food pantry that serves your neighborhood.
+If you live within our service area (60618 or 60641 ZIP codes), please come in during operating hours!
+We will register you as a client for monthly food allotments based on your family size.
+If you live outside of our service area, we can provide you with a small amount of food and direct you to a food pantry that serves your neighborhood.

 HOLIDAY CLOSURES

-Regular distributions of food will begin again from 9 a.m. til noon on Wednesday, January 8th and 6 to 7 p.m. on Tuesday, January 14th.
+Regular distributions of food will begin again from 9 a.m. until noon on Wednesday, January 7th and 6 to 7 p.m. on Tuesday, January 14th.

 LATEST NEWS & UPDATES: